null

 10. BL (Magnetic Induction):

-- In Simple Terms: BL is the strength of the magnetic field propelling the speaker.
+In Simple Terms: BL, also known as the force factor, is the strength of the magnetic field propelling the speaker and reflects the motor strength of the speaker.
 Higher BL values point to potent magnets, enhancing control.
+The size and design of the voice coil gap play a critical role in determining the BL value and overall driver performance.

 11. Dd (Diameter of Diaphragm):